Gifted & Talented

 MISSION

-The mission of the West St Paul - Mendota Heights - Eagan Area Schools Gifted and Talented Program is to nurture exceptional abilities so that all Gifted and Talented students are provided with challenging and purposeful educational opportunities.
+The mission of the West St Paul - Mendota Heights - Eagan Area Schools Gifted and Talented Program is to nurture exceptional abilities of Gifted and Talented students by providing challenging and purposeful educational opportunities to all students.

 Attract and support Gifted and Talented Students by providing high level, challenging curriculum and enrichment during and beyond the school day